thornewman/snmptastic/README.md

 snmptastic is a production environment systems administration service for tracking network device and server configurations and logging and reporting configuration changes.
-It is useful for tracking and alerting onconfiguration changes across devices.
+It is useful for tracking and alerting on configuration changes across devices.

 When properly configured, it will run as a forked UNIX daemon, periodically retrieve